darkoverlordofdata/doran-zerog/readme.md

     Compact replacement for Vala runtime GLib

+Based on the Gnome's GLib and GObject.
+Valauses GLib as it's runtime, but there is much of GLib that is does not use at all.
+This implementation uses even less.

+No threading, no marshalling, no notifications.
+No custom gobject constructor or properties.
+Just support for the oop syntax.

 ### status:
 This is being rewriten.
 The original prototype is a header only static inline library.
-The rewrite does not change the glib headers.
-This is only an alternate implementation.
+The rewrite does not modify the glib headers, its only an alternate implementation.

-Based on the Gnome's GLib.

-Implemented:

-* GList & GSList
-* GHashTable
-* GString
-* GArray
-* GNode
-* GQue
+At this point it just sort of works.
+But if you declare something not supported:

+        public Thread t2;

+you'll get a link error due to undefined references.

-## Demos
+## Demos - using prototype version

 ### [<del>ShmupWarz II</del> Better Than Shmup](https://darkoverlordofdata.com/zerog-shmupwarz/)
 [The old standby](https://github.com/darkoverlordofdata/zerog-shmupwarz)